ognian-/history_dag/README.md

-# history_dag
+# History DAG

 Executing `make` will build and run the tests.

-Address and UB sanitizers can be optionally enabled by `SANITIZE=yes make`.
+Address and UB sanitizers can be disabled by `make SANITIZE=no`.

+Valgrind's memcheck can be called by `make MEMCHECK=yes`.
+This option disables sanitizers.